adamaaronson/adamaaronson.github.io/_posts/2024-11-19-crossword-calendar.md

 It's a folding wall calendar where each month is a crossword to solve, the grid taking the shape of the month's calendar grid, with one letter to write in each day's square.
 The grid squares are numbered like a regular calendar, with each clue enumerated by the day of the month its answer starts on.

-The road from half-waking idea to physical object was a winding one, especially considering this is the first time I've ever tried to create a real product that people can buy.
+The road from half-waking idea to physical object was a winding one, especially considering this was the first time I'd ever tried to create a real product that people can buy.
 Here's how it went down (and across).

 ## On the grid